FisherTom/Game-Reviews-Frontend/README.md

 # Game Review App Front-end

+This is a single page React app is a prototype of a games review stite in which users can :

+- log in / out
+- browse reviews by filtering by category / sorting by attributes
+- up / down vote reviews
+- post comments on reviews
+- delete previous comments

 ### Link to Live demo: https://effortless-horse-91dc5b.netlify.app/

 ### Link to Back-end repo: https://github.com/FisherTom/Game-Review-API

-This is a single page React app

 ## Install instructions